richb-hanover/wifi-heatmapper/docs/To-Do.md

 ## Questions

 * What's the best gradient for signal strength?
-Linear between -40 and -80 dBM?
+Linear between -40 and -80 dBm?
   Emphasize differences between good (-40 to -60?)
 Emphasize the bad?
   Good rule might be "green or above (yellow, orange, red) is good...
 * I think the magic of this heat map system is that if drawing